IBMRedbooks/zikipedia/dictionary/C.md

 ### CSECT *(Control Section)*
 * This is a low level mechanism for segmenting a link edited program.

+### CSS *(Channel Subsystem)*
+* The Channel Subsystem is used to manage the allocation of I/O devices such as disks and tapes to the operating system.

 ### CYL *(Cylinder)*
-> 💡 _This is can be thought of as an alternative to bytes in the same way that Farenheit is an alternative to Celcius._
+> 💡 _This can be thought of as an alternative to bytes in the same way that Farenheit is an alternative to Celcius._

-* This is a metric for measuring the amount of data store on DASD disks.
+* This is a metric for measuring the amount of data stored on DASD disks.
 This unit refers to the physical size of the cylinders on the DASD disk drives.